apache/airflow/docs/apache-airflow-providers-edge/edge_executor.rst

   - Test/Support on Windows for Edge Worker

 - Scaling test - Check and define boundaries of workers/jobs
+- Load tests - impact of scaled execution and code optimization
 - Airflow 3 / AIP-72 Migration

   - Thin deployment based on Task SDK